 4. Lyndon B. Johnson 1963-1969

-There was no a question that LBJ loved dogs.
+There was no question that LBJ loved dogs.
 In fact, he loved them so much, he had the White House doghouse redesigned and enlarged to accommodate a pair of beagles, a collie, and a mixed breed named Yuki.

 His pair of beagles, named Him and Her, were celebrity dogs.
-They were often spotted napping in the Oval Office, riding along the president in his car, and even swimming in the White House pool.
+They were often spotted napping in the Oval Office, riding along with the president in his car, and even swimming in the White House pool.

 5. Richard Nixon 1969-1974